Up to ‘10,000 Britons’ on Rhodes as repatriation flights land in UK

 It came as travel operator Tui confirmed that holidaymakers returned to the UK on “three dedicated flights” overnight, with plans to bring more back “as soon as possible” in place.

-Jet2 said a repatriation flight, carrying 95 passengers, landed at Leeds Bradford Airport on Sunday evening, before another three leave the island later on Monday.
+Jet2 said a repatriation flight carrying 95 passengers landed at Leeds Bradford Airport on Sunday evening before another four leave the island later on Monday.

+Britons have not been discouraged from going to Rhodes, a decision Downing Street has defended.

+The Prime Minister’s official spokesman said: “Our advice is focused on the safety of British nationals and enabling people to make an informed decision about the situation on the ground.

 Foreign Office minister Andrew Mitchell said it is “peak holiday season”, with between 7,000 and 10,000 Britons estimated to be on the island.